kashanimorteza/rust_documents/readme.md

 <br><br>

 ## Concept
+    With rust, the runtime error has been moved to compile time.

     Unwinding
     Rust walks back up the stack and cleans up the data from each function it encounters